-This checklist could be used by the contract manager or a senior manager with management responsibility for oversighting a contract or contracts to gain assurance that the necessary governance arrangements are in place at the commencement of the contract.
+This checklist could be used by the Contract Administrator or a senior manager with management responsibility for over sighting a contract or contracts to gain assurance that the necessary governance arrangements are in place at the commencement of the contract.
 The ongoing management section of the checklist could be used periodically to check that the necessary actions are being taken to manage the contract.

-Contract commencement
+Contract Commencement